osteele/hackingthelibrary.org/_days/day-1.md

 ### For Monday

-* Read [_Everything is Miscellaneous: The Power of the New Digital Disorder_](http://example.com/link/to/article.pdf), by David Weinberger
+* Read a selection from _Everything is Miscellaneous: The Power of the New Digital Disorder_, by David Weinberger.
+(The selection and a link to the content will be provided.)
 * Review the [Course Policy]({% link policies.md %})